In this post How to drill China, I hope to encourage you to think outside the box with those thrift store teacups you’ve been saving.

 I connected my glass pieces with Gorilla Glue Epoxy.

 I didn’t intend to paint my pieces, but I used my least favorite pieces as my guinea pigs because I expected to break a bunch of cups and saucers.
-I didn’t like the variation of the patterns, so I decided to paint it.
+Because I didn’t like the variation of the patterns, so I decided to paint it.

 I really think I like the simplicity of the white.